Activity coefficient: Stokes–Robinson model

 The Stokes–Robinson model has been analyzed and improved by other investigators.
 The problem with this widely accepted idea that electrolyte activity coefficients are driven at higher concentrations by changes in hydration is that water activities are completely dependent on the concentration of the ions themselves, as imposed by a thermodynamic relationship called the Gibbs-Duhem equation.
 This means that the activity coefficients and the corresponding water activities are linked together fundamentally, regardless of molecular-level hypotheses.
 Due to this high correlation, such hypotheses are not independent enough to be satisfactorily tested.

 Ion trios

-The rise in activity coefficients found with most aqueous strong electrolyte systems can be explained by increasing electrostatic repulsions between ions of the same charge which are forced together as the available space between them decreases.
+The rise in activity coefficients found with most aqueous strong electrolyte systems can also be explained by increasing electrostatic repulsions between ions of the same charge which are forced together as the available space between them decreases.
 In this way, the initial attractions between cations and anions at the low concentrations described by Debye and Hueckel are progressively overcome.
-It has been proposed that these electrostatic repulsions take place predominantly through the formation of so-called ion trios in which two ions of like charge interact, on average and at distance, with the same counterion as well as with each other.
+It has been proposed that these electrostatic repulsions take place predominantly through the development of so-called ion trios in which two ions of like charge interact, on average and at distance, with the same counterion as well as with each other.
 This model accurately reproduces the experimental patterns of activity and osmotic coefficients exhibited by numerous 3-ion aqueous electrolyte mixtures.
+This is problematic at trace concentrations for models based on ionic hydration or molecular attractions.